Academany/FabAcademy-Assessment/electronics_design.md

 # Electronics Design
 Redraw the echo hello-world board and add at least a button and LED with current-limiting resistor or design your own.

+Don't rely on a printed document.
+As you work, check the information for each assignment in this living document each week.

 ## Learning outcomes:
 * Select and use software for circuit board design